Dexesttp/hkxpack/README.md

 # Information

-The tool was written for Java 8 (jdk1.8.0_66) using the Oracle JavaSE JDK, and was intended to be a proof of concept.
+The tool was written for Java 8 using the Oracle JavaSE JDK (jdk1.8.0_66), and was originally intended to be a proof of concept.

 You may find all available information under /doc.
 It contains mostly analysis and comparison of the hkx files as well as some software architecture concepts of the hkxpack software.